Impact of COVID-19

 As the nation continues to face the effects of the COVID-19 public health crisis, the United Health Foundation remains committed to providing data-driven insights that can help build healthier communities across the country.

-- The provisional mortality rate gives a more current estimate of deaths from all causes.
+- The provisional mortality rate is an estimate of deaths from all causes during the previous 12 months.
 This rate includes but is not limited to deaths caused by COVID-19.
-The all-cause mortality rate is important because the COVID-19 pandemic has indirectly increased other causes of death, partially due to strain on the hospital system and people avoiding routine health care during the height of the pandemic.
-Excess deaths have also been attributed to the worsening of existing health care disparities.
+The provisional death rate is important because the COVID-19 pandemic has indirectly increased other causes of death, partially due to strain on the hospital system and people avoiding routine health care during the height of the pandemic.12 Excess deaths have also been attributed to the worsening of existing health care disparities.13

 Explore Health Topics